 How to Keep Chicken Breasts From Burning When Frying

-I received an email from Jason who tried my recipe for Sautéed Chicken with Garlic and Shallots and was having some problems.
+I received an email from Jason, who tried my recipe for Sautéed Chicken with Garlic and Shallots and was having some problems.

 The outside ends up charring pretty badly.
 Could it be the type of chicken breasts I am buying?
-I get the store brand packs, which are cheaper, but the breasts seem to be thicker than other known brands."
+I get the store brand packs, which are cheaper, but the breasts seem thicker than other known brands."

-After looking at the recipe again, I had some ideas on this problem but I wanted an expert's view so I emailed Chef Adam Bickel for his take on this situation.
+After looking at the recipe again, I had some ideas on this problem, but I wanted an expert's view, so I emailed Chef Adam Bickel for his take on this situation.
 Together we came up with some probable causes and a few solutions.

-In a restaurant, professional chefs need to cook fast so they often have the burners cranked up to high but they have sautéed thousands of chicken breasts this way and are comfortable with the heat.
+In a restaurant, professional chefs need to cook fast, so they often have the burners cranked up to high, but they have sautéed thousands of chicken breasts this way and are comfortable with the heat.

 Another chef friend of mine, Chef Ricco DeLuca, has to recalculate recipes as far as timing and burner heat to match my skills compared to his own.
 Otherwise, I end up burning everything.